pytorch/torchtune/docs/source/examples/recipe_deepdive.rst

 Recipe Script
 -------------

-This is the primary entry point for each recipe and provides the user with control over how the recipe is setup, model(s) is(are) trained and how the subsequent checkpoints are used.
+This is the primary entry point for each recipe and provides the user with control over how the recipe is setup, how models are trained and how the subsequent checkpoints are used.
 This includes:

 - Setting up of the environment
 - Parsing and validating configs
 - Training the model